ropensci/tsbox/README.md

 ### Using tsbox in a dplyr / pipe workflow

-tsbox works well with tibbles and with the pipe, so it can be nicely integrated into a dplyr workflow:
+tsbox works well with tibbles and with `%>%`, so it can be nicely integrated into a dplyr workflow:

 ```r
 library(dplyr)